Alexander, Gallo debate without incumbent Van Drew

-They are vying for the seat now held by U.S. Rep. Jeff Van Drew, R-2nd, who declined to participate, as he is in Washington, D.C. for voting sessions.
-Van Drew also said through a spokesperson he had concerns about anti-GOP biases by some debate organizers with the Atlantic County League of Women Voters.
+They are vying for the seat now held by U.S. Rep. Jeff Van Drew, R-2nd, who declined to participate, as he is in Washington, D.C., for voting sessions.
+Van Drew also said through a spokesperson he had concerns about anti-GOP biases by some debate organizers.

 “Child care is key to the development of children and economic security of working parents,” said Democratic candidate Tim Alexander, a civil rights attorney and former law enforcement officer from Galloway Township, in answering a question about what the federal government’s role is in providing child care.